Navigate the Web with Vim

-I have similar functionality in my code editor called Jumpy.
-For me, it’s a really easy way to keep from having to use the mouse so much on the web.
+I used to use a similar plugin in my old code editor called Jumpy.
+For me, it's a really easy way to keep from having to use the mouse so much on the web.

 Overall I feel lost if Vimium is missing.
 It's just so easy to run around the browser.
 I'd definitely recommend it to a skilled Vim user and if you're up for the challenge I think non-vim users would find it useful as well.